viamrobotics/docs/docs/mobility/slam/cartographer/_index.md

 {{% alert title="Info" color="tip" %}}

-Running `cartographer` in the cloud is temporarily disabled.
+Running `cartographer` in the cloud is temporarily disabled, and the attribute `use_cloud_slam` defaults to `false`.
+If you set `use_cloud_slam` to true, cloud SLAM will run in the cloud, but it won't be possible to see the results in the remote control card.

 {{% /alert %}}